redukr/joj-game/server/README.md

 - On startup the database layer will recreate the file automatically if it encounters the previously malformed `deck` table definition, preventing the schema error seen in older seeded databases.
 - Token validation for Apple/Google logins is stubbed; wire it to the real OAuth/OpenID Connect verification per provider when ready.
-- Decks can be exported with `GET /admin/decks/{id}/export` (admin token required); connect this to your renderer/export pipeline as needed.
+- Decks can be exported with `GET /admin/decks/{id}/export`; connect this to your renderer/export pipeline as needed.